Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Challenges in non-Gaussian non-Markovian noise Characterization

 Accurate estimation of noise power spectra, \textit{\`a la} quantum noise spectroscopy (QNS), serves as a fundamental diagnostic for analyzing and mitigating noise in quantum systems, which has been a mainstay in noise C\&C~\cite{Alvarez_Suter_RPL_2011, yan2013rotating, Paz_mutilqubit_PRA_2017, Szankowski_2017, Frey_NatCom_2017, Uwe2020, Teerawat_PRXQ_Frame, Qasim_SPAM_paper}.
 In QNS protocols, a repertoire of control sequences is applied to learn the noise information from system-only readouts.
 The QNS \textit{sample complexity}, representing the overhead of control sequences, is equivalent to the number of spectra to be estimated.
 Recent advances in learning two-qubit \textit{cross-power spectral density} (the Fourier transformed spectrum of $\expect{\mathcal{B}^{0}_{(A,B)} (\vec{t})})$ have highlighted the environment-mediated qubit crosstalk as a significant barrier to the scalability of qubit devices~\cite{Uwe2020,tarucha_NatPhy, tarucha_PRApp}.

-In a strong coupling regime or at sufficiently long evolution times, $k=3$ or higher non-Gaussian noise contributions emerge (provided noise statistics are not strictly Gaussian; otherwise, $k=2$ cumulant expansion suffices), reflecting increasingly complicated environmental correlations.
+In a strong coupling regime and at sufficiently long evolution times, $k=3$ or higher non-Gaussian noise contributions emerge (provided noise statistics are not strictly Gaussian; otherwise, $k=2$ cumulant expansion suffices), reflecting increasingly complicated environmental correlations.
 At this point, higher-order multiple-time and multi-location correlators (or spectra) must be considered, leading to a richer yet more complicated representation of noise.
 For example, the so-called \textit{bispectrum} can be defined for the Fourier transform of $\expect{\mathcal{B}^{(0,0)}(t_1,t_2,t_3)}$~\cite{Mendel1991Mar, Norris_PRL_2016, Ramon_trispectrum_PRB_2019}.
-However, to the best of our knowledge, the cross- and quantum versions of non-Gaussian noise remain largely unexplored because of their high complexity.
+However, the cross- and quantum versions of non-Gaussian noise remain largely unexplored because of their high complexity.